Certificate Program in Translational, Entrepreneurial, or Regulatory Science

 - Entrepreneurial Certificate: project should emphasize innovation with the potential to commercialize

-- Letter of support from the Research Mentor
+- Three letters of support from the applicant's:

 The Mentor(s) letter of support should address the following:

 - The suitability of the trainee's education objectives for stated career goals